MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-map-report-report-builder.md

 1. Switch to Design view.

-2. Select the arrow next to PolygonLayer1, then select **Polygon Color Rule**.
+2. Select the arrow next to PolygonLayer1, then choose **Polygon Color Rule**.
 The **Map Color Rules Properties** dialog box opens.
 Notice that the color rule option **Visualize data by using color palette** is selected.
 The wizard sets this option.

 3. Select **Visualize data by using color ranges**.
 Start color, middle color, and end color options replace the palette option.